 Shutters in Australia

 Shutters we first brought to Australia when the early settlers first arrived.
 Bush housing windows were protected by timber louvres fixed to the windows.
-Once the colony became more established wooden louvres were eventually replaced with glass louvres.
+Once the colony became more established wooden louvre shutters were eventually replaced with glass louvres.
 Over the years plantation shutters have been reworked into the shutters we know today.

 Nowadays there are many choices when it comes to window furnishings.
 However, plantation shutters have always remained timeless and while they have improved greatly over the years they still remain a popular choice for many home owners.
 Check out our post for more ideas for your new plantation shutters.

 Modern are the experts in plantation shutters and are always available to answer any questions to may have about our shutter options.
 Contact us today and our team can organise a time to arrange a quote!